Submissions for CppCon 2023

 You.
-If you have something interesting to share with the C++ community then consider presenting.
+If you have something interesting to share with the C++ community about C++ then please consider presenting.
 Our goal is to create the best program that we can and we feel that there must be room for both seasoned presenters and new voices.

-We are open to any topic that will be of interest to a mainstream C++ audience.
+We are open to any topic that will make attendees better C++ programmers.
 Below are some ideas.